unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 ## Contributing to the documentation

+:pencil2: Note: The repo name in the images below is blurred out, you should work against the GeoSight-OS repository when following these notes.

 To start adding to the documentation navigate to the [home page](https://github.com/unicef-drp/GeoSight-OS) of the repository.

 Once on the repository home page, (1) click on Fork